Symplectic Frieze Patterns: Symplectic 2-friezes, SL-friezes and difference equations

+\begin{proof}In a tame symplectic $2$-frieze, the subarray of the black entries forms a tame $\SL_{4}$-frieze according to conditions \eqref{C2} and \eqref{C3} required in Definition~\ref{tame} for the tame symplectic friezes.
+From \cite{MGOST}, we already know that this $\SL_{4}$-frieze corresponds to a superperiodic difference equation of order 4, see Proposition \ref{frieq} for $k=3$.
+Let us simply denote by

+the corresponding superperiodic equation, where we use the simpler notation $a_{i}$, $b_{i}$, $c_{i}$ for the constant coefficients $a_{i}^{1}$, $a_{i}^{2}$, $a_{i}^{3}$ of~\eqref{REq}.
+These coefficients can be explicitly computed from the entries of the frieze, see~\eqref{DuDeT}.

-\begin{proof} We already know that the $\SL_{4}$-frieze corresponds to a superperiodic difference equation of order 4, see Proposition \ref{frieq}.
-We first show the following lemma stating that the two additional symmetries on the $\SL_{4}$-frieze and the symmetry on the coefficients of the corresponding difference equation are three equivalent conditions. \begin{lem} Given a tame $\SL_{4}$-frieze, the following properties are equivalent: \begin{enumerate} \item All $3\times 3$-minors of adjacent black entries are equal to their central elements, \item The array is invariant under a glide reflection along the median line, \item The corresponding superperiodic equation is of the form \eqref{recur}. \end{enumerate} \end{lem}
+In general $\SL_{k}$-friezes are not invariant under a glide reflection for $k\geq 3$, unlike Coxeter's friezes (i.e., $\SL_{2}$-friezes).
+We first show the following lemma giving equivalent conditions to the invariance under a glide reflection in the case of $\SL_{4}$-friezes. \begin{lem}Given a tame $\SL_{4}$-frieze, the following properties are equivalent: \begin{enumerate}\itemsep=0pt \item[$(1)$] all $(3\times 3)$-minors of adjacent entries are equal to their central elements, \item[$(2)$] the array is invariant under a glide reflection along the median line, \item[$(3)$] the corresponding superperiodic equation is of the form~\eqref{recur}. \end{enumerate} \end{lem}

 \begin{proof} We use the formulas given in Appendix \ref{apSL} (in our case $k=3$).
 Formula \eqref{dijminor} gives